shivammaniharsahu/Meal_Virtue/README.md

 ## Php MyAdmin

-*  For the security issue we are not providing sql queries of Php Myadmin.
+*  Added food-filler DB, where we can find created db in our project.

-## Backbones of project(Contributer)
+## Backbones of project(Contributors)

 >| S.No.         | Name                  | Work Field                                   | Github Account                            |
 >| ------------- |:---------------------:|:--------------------------------------------:|:-----------------------------------------:|